zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/dapper.md

 ## Parameter

 Dapper supports many different parameter types.
-Execute and queries method can use parameters from multiple different ways:
+Execute and query methods can use parameters in multiple different ways:

 - [Anonymous](/parameter-anonymous): Useful for simple queries where you don't need to create a separate class to represent your data.
 - [Dynamic](/parameter-dynamic): Useful for when you need to create a dynamic list of parameters, or when you need to dynamically change the value of a parameter.